astropy/reproject/docs/tutorials/first_mosaicking.rst

 customizing the WCS of the mosaic (for example the coordinate system, rotation, resolution, or projection) and about the other options for combining images, see :ref:`mosaicking`.
-To understand what the values in the footprint array mean, see :ref:`footprints`.
+To understand what the values in the footprint array mean, see :ref:`footprints`, and to find out how the background corrections we used above are determined, see :ref:`background-matching`.